fgsect/unicorefuzz/README.md

 >file ./linux/vmlinux
 >target remote :1234
 ```
-This dynamic method makes it rahter easy to find out breakpoints and that can then be fed to `config.py`.
+This dynamic method makes it rather easy to find out breakpoints and that can then be fed to `config.py`.
-On top, `startafl.sh` will forward port 22 (ssh) to 8022 - you can use it to ssh into the VM.
+On top, `startvm.sh` will forward port 22 (ssh) to 8022 - you can use it to ssh into the VM.
 This makes it easier to interact with it.

 ## Debugging